 Looking after ourselves as listeners so that we can sustain our capacity to listen for the long haul.

-Listening is one of the core skills of supporting each other, building our communities, changing our behaviours and resolving our conflicts.
-Left unchecked, it can also significantly contribute to our overwhelm and burnout.
+Listening is one of the core skills of supporting one another, building our communities, changing our behaviours and resolving our conflicts.
+It can also significantly contribute to our overwhelm and burnout.
 Given how important it is, we need to find ways of listening well, that are sustainable for the long haul.

-In this blog I am going to share what I have learned from a few decades of training and supervising teams to listen on crisis services, from teaching multi disciplinary teams of social workers, GP's and voluntary sector staff to listen inside of time and resource pressured situations, and from my own many years of listening to people in a wide range of contexts.
+In this blog I am going to share what I have learned from decades of training and supervising crisis service teams to listen.
+I have also taught multi disciplinary teams of social workers, GP's and voluntary sector staff to listen inside of time and resource pressured situations, and I have a private practice listening to people in a wide range of contexts.

 Active listening ~ the basic skills.